tylerlwang/SR-Inpainting/README.md

 We quantified the inpainting quality using our rate of correctness graph.

-## How can I use the code?
+## Usage
+Put your input images in the "Datasets/Current" folder and rename them to `groundTruth.png` and `input.png.` `groundTruth.png` is an original image file, and `input.png` gives information about the filling region in the white color (255, 255, 255) by default.
+(If you intend to change it, you need to modify `fillColor = [255 255 255]` in all of the 3 files: `main.m`, `Calculate_ROC.m`, and `Contour_Gb/calculate_cost.m`.)
+Sample inputs are provided in "Datasets/Current".

 Run "main" in Matlab.
-It runs 3 different methods of loopy belief propagation to combine 13 inpainted images: the paper's energy function called "original," our improved energy function called "improved," and our function plus a contour-based term called "contour."
+It uses 3 different methods of loopy belief propagation to combine 13 inpainted images: the paper's energy function called "original," our improved energy function called "improved," and our function plus a contour-based term called "contour."

-The inputs are 2 images in the "Datasets/Current" folder: "groundTruth.png" and "input.png." "groundTruth.png" is an original image file, and "input.png" gives information about a filling region in the absolute white color (255, 255, 255).

 When "main" is run, a "rate of correctness" graph will be drawn automatically in Matlab.
 Output images will be stored in the "Datasets/Current" folder (same as input).
 13 images inpainted with the best-match-patch method will be saved as "orig1," ... "orig13," and 13 images inpainted with the top-k-patch method will be saved as "topk1," ... "topk13."
 The final combination results of these 13 images using the "original" method, the "improved" method, and the "contour" method will be saved as "output_orig.png," "output_improved," and "output_contour," respectively.

-Put your input images in the "Datasets/Current" folder and rename them to `"input.png"` and `"groundTruth.png"`. `"input.png"` gives information about the filling region in the default absolute white color (255, 255, 255) if you didn't change `fillColor = [255 255 255]` in these `main.m`, `Calculate_ROC.m`, `Contour_Gb/calculate_cost.m` files.
-There are sample images in the "Datasets/Current" folder for your reference, just run the `main.m` to check the results.

-Run "main" in Matlab and the output will be found in "Datasets/Current."
-You could also use different parameter settings by changing patch size `w`, data term `dataTerm`, and number of best-match-patch `K` in `main.m` file.
+To change the inpainting parameters, you can modify the patch size `w`, data term `dataTerm`, and number of best-match patches `K` in `main.m.`

-If you would like to downsample the images at the beginning, and upscale to its native resolution at the end, you could use the functions in `Down_Sampling/startdownsample.m` and `Super_Resolustion/SuperresCode.m`, since we didn't include them explicitly in `main.m`.
+If you would like to down-sample the images at the beginning, and upscale to its native resolution at the end, you could use the functions `Down_Sampling/startdownsample.m` and `Super_Resolustion/SuperresCode.m.` They are not included in `main.m.`

 You may need to recompile the `bestexemplarhelperK.c` if you're not using 64-bit Mac OS, just type: `mex bestexemplarhelperK.c` in the "Exemplar-Based_Inpainting/" folder.

-## What dependencies do I need?
+## Compilation
+All C++ code has been compiled with clang on macOS Sierra.
+You should be fine if you are using a 64-bit macOS.
+Please continue reading if you are using Linux.

+You might need to recompile the code for exemplar-based inpainting.
+In the folder `Exemplar-Based_Inpainting/`, run `mex bestexemplarhelperK.c` on Matlab.

-The code for loopy belief propagation was written in C++ and compiled with clang on macOS Sierra.
-The OpenCV3 library is needed if you are using Linux and want to recompile the files. "main_orig.cpp" generates "bp_orig", "main_improved.cpp" generates "bp_improved", and "main_contour.cpp" generates "bp_contour."
+You might need to recompile the code for loopy belief propagation.
+The `OpenCV3` library is needed.
+Adjust `Makefile` flags to find your `OpenCV3` library. "main_orig.cpp" should generate "bp_orig", "main_improved.cpp" should generate "bp_improved", and "main_contour.cpp" should generate "bp_contour."

 ## Acknowledgement
 The code for loopy belief propagatin has referenced (2).